SPECIAL EVENTS

 Everyone welcome to our free-of-charge events.
 Donations welcomed.

-Day of Practice and Teachings with Ajahn Geoff
+A Day of Practice and Teachings with Ajahn Karunadhammo

-Day of Practice and Teachings with Ajahn Geoff
+A Day of Practice and Teachings with Ajahn Karunadhammo

 Etiquette when Monastics are Present